 When it continues to be blocked by developed countries, as was the case during COP25 negotiations, least developed countries and small islands face insurmountable amounts of debt — due to a lack of adequate funding from the Global North to cope with the high cost of the damage.
 Hence, nations in the Global South lack adequate funding.

 Therefore I ask: How are youth being empowered to deal with loss and damage caused by climate?
 How many youth were able to access adaptation funds (which also are underfunded) such as the GEF small grants program or other financial mechanisms put in place during negotiations?

 Do they have the necessary skills to access them, better yet are they aware of all those opportunities?
 How can youth discuss sustainable development or climate resilience, if they are routinely omitted from the conversation?
 What kind of generation are we creating?

 When key actors — who raise awareness, run educational programs, promote sustainable lifestyles, conserve nature, support renewable energy, adopt environmentally-friendly practices, and implement adaptation and mitigation projects — don’t have all the information, knowledge, or necessary tools needed, it is a missed opportunity to mobilize significant change.

 Instead, they are excluded from the planning and development process.
 These key actors are used as instruments of mobilization in the implementation of projects that are designed without them.

-Climate resilience will not be achieved without proper inclusion of youth, not only as advocates or activists but also as policy-makers and project designers.
-There is an urgency to build the capacities of youth, and include them in different levels of decision making by:
+Climate resilience will not be achieved without the proper inclusion of youth, not only as advocates or activists but also as policy-makers and project designers.
+There is an urgency to build the capacities of youth, and include them in different levels of decision-making by:

 - Building a platform, where youth can share stories, their experiences, and opinions in face of climate change.

-- Making climate change education accessible to every youth, especially in college, and provide them with training in project design and implementation.
+- Making climate change education accessible to every youth, especially in college, and providing them with training in project design and implementation.